ekazanov/BaseApp/README.md

  - `<object_name>` - Receiving object name attribute
    (str). `receiving_object.name`
- - `<message type>` - Sring with message type.
+ - `<message type>` - String with message type.
 The message type is used as a key for message handler call.
  - `<message body>` - Any python object which can be pickled.

 ### Task messages ###

-The task message type can be of the any pickleable python type.
+The task message type can be of the any pickle-able python type.

 Task message is sent using the `TaskQueue.send_task()` method like
 following: